garengh4/create-react-app/README.md

 - `let dispatch = useDispatch();`
 - `let someLocalComponentState = useSelector(state => {return whatever portion of the app state we need to access}) // accessing state from the store`

-NOT ACCESSING API att thtis point since it is a side effect.
+NOT ACCESSING API at this point since it is a side effect.
 We will learn how to attach to middleware later.
 Right now just dispatch action and store only wants to run reducer with actions.

 handleFormSubmit => was callnig API, but change it to dispatch actions (no updating state directly by the component)

-**NOTE: Dispatch function when called CAUSES thte store reducer to run with that action and  update the state.**
+**NOTE: Dispatch function when called CAUSES the store reducer to run with that action and  update the state.**

 NOTICE:
 - components are not doing anything besides View Updates based on STATE from the APPSTATE/store and dispatching actions: components are thinner and SINGLE RESPONSIBILTY